koo009/tictactoe_ai_game/README.md

 ## tictactoe_ai_game
 # How to play the game

+This project is a tictactoe game with the user playing against an AI that uses minimax to determine the optimal move

-# the tictactoe executable and the font should be in the same directory
+The tictactoe executable and the font should be in the same directory